magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38799-downloadable-products-were-not-saved-after-creating-a-staging-update.md

 **The patch is created for Adobe Commerce version:**

-Adobe Commerce on cloud architecture 2.4.1
+Adobe Commerce on our cloud architecture 2.4.1

 **Compatible with Adobe Commerce versions:**